python/exceptiongroups/except_star.md

 be raised and handled as any exception with `raise ExceptionGroup(...)` and `try: ... except ExceptionGroup: ...`.

-Its constructor takes two parameters: a message string and a sequence of the nested exceptions, for example:
+Its constructor takes two positional-only parameters: a message string and a sequence of the nested exceptions, for example:
 `ExceptionGroup('many problems', [ValueError('bad value'), TypeError('bad type')])`.